max-andr/provably-robust-boosting/README.md

 ```

 ### Jupyter notebooks to reproduce the figures
-- `toy2d.ipynb` - Figure 1: toy dataset which shows that the usual training is non-robust, while our robust models
+- `notebooks/toy2d.ipynb` - Figure 1: toy dataset which shows that the usual training is non-robust, while our robust models
 can robustly classify all training points.
-- `model_analysis.ipynb` - Figure 2: histograms of splitting thresholds, where we can observe a clear effect of
+- `notebooks/model_analysis.ipynb` - Figure 2: histograms of splitting thresholds, where we can observe a clear effect of
 robust training on the choice of the splitting thresholds.
-- `exact_adv.ipynb` - Figure 3: exact adversarial examples for boosted stumps,
+- `notebooks/exact_adv.ipynb` - Figure 3: exact adversarial examples for boosted stumps,
 which are much larger in Linf-norm for robust models.

 ### Dependencies